Kevin Burke (quarterback): College career

+Statistics

 Professional career

 After his college career, Burke became a member of the United States national team for the 2015 IFAF World Championship, whom he led to the gold medal.

 In 2017, he joined the Vienna Vikings of the Austrian Football League.
 That year, he recorded 2,990 passing yards (second-most in the league) and 36 touchdown passes as he led the Vikings to the Austrian Bowl championship.
 Against the Swarco Raiders, he threw for 375 yards and three touchdowns and recorded 121 rushing yards as the Vikings won 45–26; Burke earned game MVP honors for his performance.
 He also played for the Vikings in 2018 taking the team Austrian Bowl before losing to the Raiders.

 Burke was signed by the Memphis Express of the Alliance of American Football (AAF) on February 21, 2019, following the benching of Christian Hackenberg.
 He was waived on February 27, replaced by Johnny Manziel.
 The AAF league folded midway through the season.

-Later in 2019, Burke signed and played for the Bern Grizzlies of Switzerland Nationalliga A.

-The Grizzlies lost in the semi final of the playoffs.
+Later in 2019, Burke signed and played for the Bern Grizzlies of Switzerland Nationalliga A. The Grizzlies lost in the semi-final of the playoffs.

 Coaching career

-During the 2017 season, Burke became the running backs coach for Case Western Reserve Spartans.
-The Spartans reached the playoffs, where they were eventually eliminated by Burke's alma mater, Mount Union Purple Raiders, in the second round.
+During the 2017 season, Burke became the running backs coach for Case Western Reserve.
+The Spartans reached the playoffs, where they were eventually eliminated by Burke's alma mater, Mount Union, in the second round.
 For the 2018 season, he was named quarterbacks coach for Case Western Reserve, and added passing game coordinator to his role in 2019.
 In 2020, Burke rejoined his alma mater coaching staff as quarterbacks coach.
+In 2022, after serving as an offensive quality control coach for the UC Davis, he was promoted to running backs coach.